Better futures begin with wise money management

-Insurance is all about the ‘what if’s’ in life that we are exposed to on a daily basis.
+Insurance is all about the ‘what ifs’ in life that we are exposed to daily.
 Insurance products are there to help us manage their effects by protecting us and our money from these unexpected events.
-In this module, we discuss the different types of insurance products available in the market and the processes one needs to follow to purchasing them.
-We also break down all the confusing terminology used in policies and teach you about how to maintain your policy and submitting a claim.
+In this module, we discuss the different types of insurance products available in the market and the processes one needs to follow to purchase them.
+We also break down all the confusing terminology used in policies and teach you about how to maintain your policy and submit a claim.

 When all is said and done, we all want to retire peacefully on an island somewhere.
 If you have followed the first three modules, then you will understand exactly why it is important to save for retirement.
 However, the reality for most of our parents, uncles, aunts and acquaintances is that they will never be able to do so comfortably.
 This module teaches us that we do not have to make the same mistake.
 This is your go-to guide on how to effectively save for retirement.
 Here, we encourage you to seek the help of a financial adviser to help you see how you can save more and explore the different types of products available to you.

 Zibuza is an online professional learning community that aims to elevate the status of teachers by providing them with development, support and resources.
 We are working with Zibuza to help bring our SACE accredited financial literacy programme to teachers and students across South Africa.